 When you lay paving stones or slabs, it is easy to forget the joints and their importance.
 The joints between the stones/slabs are not important just aesthetically.
 They also have several technical functions.
 Joints play a major role in achieving good results (exactly the same as do the choice of stones/slabs and correctly executed ground preparation).

-Benders has three different types of joint filler.
-They are available in different colours.
-Our traditional joint filler is 0 – 2 mm grade.
+Benders offers several different sorts of joint filler.
+Bender Fogsand, our traditional joint filler, is 0 – 2 mm grade.
 It easily and effectively runs down into the joints.
-To give a personal touch to your paving stone/slab system, select any of the three different colours (sand, grey and black).
-Benders’ Lithomex Easy is a polymeric filler.
+To give a personal touch to your paving stone/slab system, select any of the three different colours (grey, graphite and sand).
+When you have laid and jointed your stones/slabs, you can advantageously leave excess joint filler on the surface for a time.
+Rain and wind will gradually wash it down into the joints.
+We also offer Bender Danfogsand, a filler that is weed-resistant, runs just as easily into the joints and creates an environment in which seeds will not grow.
+Bender Lithomex Easy is a polymeric filler.
 It thus contains a hardener.
-Once the joints have been filled, use water to activate the hardener (for further details, see the separate user instructions).
-As Lithomex Easy sets once the hardener has been activated, the surface is locked even more strongly.
+Once the joints have been filled, use water to activate the hardener.
+For further details, see the separate user instructions.
+Because Lithomex Easy sets once the hardener has been activated, the surface is locked even more strongly.
 The harder joints are also more weed-resistant.
-Lithomex Easy is suitable for joints up to 10 mm and is available in two different colours (grey and graphite).
-For surfaces subject to higher loads, we recommend our heavy-duty Lithomex Heavy, a three-component filler that, unlike Lithomex Easy, is mixed to a wet paste before use.
-For more information about our various joint fillers, please contact your Benders representative.
+Lithomex Easy is suitable for joints up to 10 mm.
+A simpler and safer joint filler for lightly trafficked surfaces is Bender Lithomex Quicksand, a grey, single-component compound for joints from 3 to 30 mm.
+It is applied with water.
+For further details, see the separate user instructions.
+For surfaces with joins wider than 5 mm and subject to higher loads, we recommend our Bender Lithomex Heavy, a three-component, hard-joint compound that is blended to a wet paste before application.
+It is especially suitable for paved surfaces in urban streets.

 Picture: When combining different construction dimensions in the laying of paving stones and slabs, joint width may have to be adapted.